Talk to Me (Stevie Nicks song)

 "Talk to Me" is a song recorded by American singer-songwriter Stevie Nicks for her third solo studio album Rock a Little (1985).
-Written by Chas Sandford, the song was released as the lead single from the album in October 1985, through Modern Records.
+Written by Chas Sandford, the song was released as the lead single from the album on October 28, 1985, through Modern Records.
 The single became a big hit for Nicks, peaking at number four on the Billboard Hot 100 chart for two weeks and peaking at number one on the Billboard Top Mainstream Rock Songs chart for two weeks in 1985.

 Background and composition

 The song was written by Chas Sandford, who co-wrote John Waite's 1984 hit "Missing You".
 Sandford also plays most of the instruments on "Talk to Me".
 The song was brought to Nicks' attention by producer Jimmy Iovine, "who was always on the hunt for a hit song."
 Nicks said she didn't like the song at first because she had trouble with the vocals, but Iovine persisted and she eventually recorded it.
 Jim Keltner was in the studio next door doing some drum overdubs during the recording process.
 After Nicks explained her dilemma, Keltner gave her some words of encouragement and offered to stay with her and be her audience.
 Nicks sang the song twice during the session and then it was finished.